TomasVotruba/tomasvotruba.com/source/_posts/2016/2016-07-18-forget-autowire-just-use-it.md

 - Start from point 1.

-+ And some more for edge cases.
+Plus some more logic for edge cases like parameters and factories.

 ## Seems like function...
 Could this be automated?